 • Gay Talese, The Art of Nonfiction No. 2 (interviewed by Katie Roiphe)

 • John McPhee, The Art of Nonfiction No. 3 (interviewed by Peter Hessler)

 • Janet Malcolm, The Art of Nonfiction No. 4 (interviewed by Katie Roiphe)

 • Emmanuel Carrère, The Art of Nonfiction No. 5 (interviewed by Susannah Hunnewell)

 American Society of Journalists & Authors (ASJA), professional association of freelance/independent journalists and nonfiction book writers, who share info about markets, writing rates, contracts, editors, agents, etc. Members have access to samples of successful query letters and book proposals, among other resources.
-Non-members may attend the annual conference; there is also a more advanced day for members only.
+Non-members may attend the annual conference; there is also a more advanced and smaller-group day for members only.

 • The Art of the Personal Essay: An Anthology from the Classical Era to the Present, edited with an excellent introduction by Phillip Lopate